Email Communications for Salesforce Admins

 After screening through 100+ screener participants, I selected 10 Salesforce Administrators to talk to through 60-minute 1:1 remote interviews.
 Towards the latter half of each session, I conducted a Heuristic Evaluation activity to further understand and observe their perceptions and understandability of these emails over a series of metrics.

-Why design a 1:1 interview with a Heuristic Evaluation activity?
+Q&A: Why design a 1:1 interview with a Heuristic Evaluation activity?

-In order to dig in deeper on the Admin's experiences with these emails, a 1:1 interview allowed me to probe in further.
 To answer the research question, I also needed to measure how "effective" these emails might be: leveraging the revised content effectiveness principles to build a Heuristic Evaluation activity allowed me to properly gather this data in a more structured way.

-INSIGHTS & DELIVERABLES
+SAMPLE INSIGHT & DELIVERABLES

 The last two weeks of the internship involved reading out a research deck to various stakeholders in differing forums.
 As I needed to deliver insights to differing teams (ex: the Technical Writing team vs. the UX team) I built different research decks depending on the audience.
 Here’s a sample from that deck I shared with my main stakeholders —